Battle of Rangiriri: Aftermath

 The 183 prisoners were taken by boat to the Great South Road, then marched to Auckland.
 They were initially held on the Marion, an old coal hulk in Waitematā Harbour before being moved to the disused copper mine smelter on Kawau Island, north of Auckland.
 The prisoners were allowed the use of fishing boats to supplement their diet.
 Premier Frederick Whitaker and Colonial Secretary William Fox, meanwhile, debated bringing charges of high treason against all or some of them but disagreed on whether they should be tried by the Supreme Court or by court martial under the Suppression of Rebellion Act, a piece of legislation passed in late 1863 that authorised the Governor to arrest and detain indefinitely anyone suspected of complicity in the "rebellion".
 The Act provided for punishment by death, imprisonment or corporal punishment such as whipping.
 Dr Arini Loader, a lecturer at Victoria University of Wellington, has stated that there was a rumour at the time the ship was going to be towed out to the ocean and sunk.
 "They didn’t know if they were going to be lined up and shot.
 Neither Grey nor his ministers knew what to do with them," she said.

 The prisoners were never charged nor tried by any tribunal.
 On the night of 11 September 1864 the 200 prisoners on Kawau seized all boats on the island and paddled to the mainland using spades, shovels and pieces of board they had fashioned into paddles.
-The group landed at Waikauri Bay and set up camp on a ridge overlooking Ōmaha and Matakana.
+The group landed at Waikauri Bay and established a pah (Otamahua) at the summit of Mount Tamahunga overlooking Omaha and Matakana.
 They refused pleas by the prison keeper to return to Kawau and were eventually permitted by the government to make their way back to the Waikato.
 Auckland newspapers at the time reported that it had cost the vast sum of £9000 to look after the escapees and therefore no effort should be made to bring them back.